Sometimes, Sweet’s syndrome (SS) can occur in an unusual form. This is called a disease variant.

 What are the symptoms of neuro-Sweet’s disease?

-A change in mental state is often associated with NSD, followed by headaches and memory disorders (Drago et al, 2016).
-There are lots of other potential symptoms too, depending on which part of the spinal cord or brain have been affected.
-Reported symptoms of NSD include:
+A change in mental state is often associated with NSD, followed by headaches or migraines and memory disorders (Drago et al, 2016).
+NSD can also cause other symptoms, and symptoms experienced will depend on which part of the central nervous system has been affected.
+Other symptoms include:

 - Dizziness (Makimoto et al, 2012: 20).
 Can also be a symptom of SS when there is bilateral sensorineural hearing loss (Sweet’s Syndrome UK, 2016).